 This hybrid training programme will allow participants to acquire, apply and integrate knowledge and skills through live interactive sessions, fellowships & research.
 The programme includes:

-1. Live interactive sessions (May 2023).
-A total of 4 live interactive sessions will be organised online on
+1. Live interactive sessions (May – June 2024).
+A total of 3 live interactive sessions will be organized online.

-2. Fellowships (July-October 2023).
-A total of 15 fellowships will be conducted in centres around Europe, giving fellows the opportunity to experience patient safety in real-life settings and learn directly from experts.
-Fellowship-related costs (accommodation and travel) up to 1,000 EUR/fellow will be reimbursed by ESICM.
+2. Fellowships (July-December 2024).
+A total of 10 fellowships will be conducted in centres around Europe, giving fellows the opportunity to experience patient safety in real-life settings and learn directly from experts.
+Fellowship related costs (accommodation and travel) up to 1000 EUR/fellow will be reimbursed by ESICM.

 Eligibility and applications for fellowships: